 I find that people I work with often think they know what others are feeling or thinking and, as a result, can be dismissive — especially if they score fairly low on the Gallup Empathy strength.
 This is the case with me, and I have to be intentional about asking how others might perceive an action or statement.
 The only way to really do this is to walk a mile in their shoes.

 I came to this realization through an unplanned personal experience.
-Last quarter, I became a client of a business coach, a customer of a professional services firm, and a member of a team I wasn’t leading.
+Last year, I became a client of a business coach, a customer of a professional services firm, and a member of a team I wasn’t leading.
 These were new experiences for me.
 Basically, as everything flipped, it helped me see my business and leadership style through other people’s eyes.

 If you have low Empathy strength like me, that means you don’t naturally sense and take on the feelings of others.
 To be clear, empathy is not the same thing as compassion or sympathy.
 In fact, I often find people who are high in Empathy (depending on their surrounding strengths) to be less compassionate.
 While I might feel sad for someone, I don’t instinctively know or feel his or her emotions.